sftcd/openssl/esnistuff/nginx.md

             2019/10/12 14:32:13 [notice] 16953#0: load_esnikeys, total keys loaded: 4

-Note that even though I see 3 occurrences of those log lines, we only end up with 4 keys loaded as the library function checks that the files are the same.
+Note that even though I see 3 occurrences of those log lines, we only end up with 4 keys loaded as the library function checks whether files have already been loaded.
+(Based on name and modification time, only - not the file content.)

 ## Reloading ESNI keys